 AARP Eye Center

 We’ve known for some time that what’s good for your heart is good for your brain.
-This is especially true when it comes to exercise: Studies show that regular physical activity can help lower the risk of dementia.
-But what’s been less clear is why.
+This is especially true when it comes to exercise.
+Studies show that regular physical activity can help lower the risk of dementia, and recent research offers some clues about why.

-Now new research offers some clues.
-A study published in January in Alzheimer’s & Dementia found that older adults who remain active have higher levels of brain proteins that enhance connections between neurons.
-This in turn improves their memory and boosts cognition.
+A 2022 study published in Alzheimer’s & Dementia found that older adults who remain active have higher levels of brain proteins that enhance connections between neurons, which in turn improves their memory and boosts cognition.
 This protective impact was found in everyone, even in people showing signs of dementia.

 One reason may be that physical activity promotes healthy synapses, the small pockets of space between neurons that allow them to communicate.
 “They are really where the magic happens when it comes to cognition,” explains study coauthor Kaitlin Casaletto, an assistant professor of neuropsychology at the University of California, San Francisco Memory and Aging Center.